ziya-hn/Zecta-Programming-Language/README.md

-# ZECTA PROGRAMMING LANGUAGE DOCUMENTATION
+# Z PROGRAMMING LANGUAGE DOCUMENTATION

 Powerful as C++🔥, fast as C👨‍💻, Basic as Zig🎯

 # Introduction

-- Zecta is a Modern mid-level compiled langauge with high performance and flexibility
+- Z is a Modern mid-level compiled langauge with high performance and flexibility
-- Zecta tries to be give easier low-level and memory access with memory-safety and without garbage-collector
+- Z tries to be give easier low-level and memory access with memory-safety and without garbage-collector
-- Zecta provides neither verbose nor bloat syntax, but packs enough features
+- Z provides neither verbose nor bloat syntax, but packs enough features
-- Zecta will be perfect for Game Development and performance-critical tasks with better readablity
+- Z will be perfect for Game Development and performance-critical tasks with better readablity

 ```
 # program main

 func main() void{
-    print.format("Hello, Zecta");
+    print.format("Hello, Z");
 }

 ```

 - Every condition containers called conditions
 - Semicolons are strictly required after actions
-- Zecta has advanced feature controlabilty
+- Z has advanced feature controlabilty

 # Primitive types